DealFortress/DealFortress/README.md

   Checkout the app [here](https://green-sand-04a2d9f03.3.azurestaticapps.net/)
 </strong>

-See more about the project in our [pitch deck](https://docs.google.com/presentation/d/1hlW0DBOonpe2wFysVZdgJIRN3Cm0_9keEeikIJLs-qU/edit?usp=sharing)
+See more about the project in our [pitch deck](https://docs.google.com/presentation/d/1hlW0DBOonpe2wFysVZdgJIRN3Cm0_9keEeikIJLs-qU/edit?usp=sharing),
-or checkout our 2 minutes video on the pitch deck [here](https://streamable.com/geq9mt)
+checkout our 2 minutes video on the pitch deck [here](https://streamable.com/geq9mt)
+or checkout a 30 minute coding session of us working on the project [here](https://youtu.be/bgvt1kpQ9RY)

 ## Project board